 Definitely!
 The Culinary Institute of America offers many study abroad opportunities:

 The Culinary Institute of America does not offer part-time degree programs.
-However, students interested in earning their CIA degree while working should consider the CIA online master’s degree in food business.
-In addition to this online program, The Culinary Institute of America offers two 30-week programs that can enable students to earn a CIA credential quickly: the master’s degree in wine management, and the Accelerated Culinary Arts Certificate Program (ACAP), both held at the CIA’s California campus in the Napa Valley.
+However, students interested in earning their CIA degree while working should consider the CIA online bachelor’s degree in food business leadership or the CIA online master’s degree in food business.
+In addition to these online programs, The Culinary Institute of America offers two 30-week programs that can enable students to earn a CIA credential quickly: the master’s degree in wine management, and the Accelerated Culinary Arts Certificate Program (ACAP), both held at the CIA’s California campus in the Napa Valley.

 Yes.
 There is a wide variety of student housing available at the New York and California campuses.
 And they include community kitchens (of course!).